Man smashed with brick in random attack, suspect arrested

-MIDTOWN, Manhattan (WABC) --A suspect randomly and repeatedly bashed a 61-year-old man over the head with a brick in Midtown Tuesday night and tried to flee before being taken into custody.
+HELL'S KITCHEN, Manhattan (WABC) --A suspect randomly and repeatedly bashed a 61-year-old man over the head with a brick in Midtown Tuesday night and tried to flee before being taken into custody.

-The incident happened on West 43rd Street near 9th Avenue around 9:30 p.m.
+The incident happened around 9:30 p.m. on West 43rd Street near 9th Avenue in Hell's Kitchen.

 The victim, who didn't want his name used, is home recovering.